The Ultimate Guide to the Japan Rail Pass

 Carry your passport

-Your JR Pass is only valid for foreign tourists with “Temporary Visitor” status and it’s linked to your passport, so you may be asked to show it.
+Your JR Pass is only valid for foreign tourists with “Temporary Visitor” status, and it must be under the same name as your passport, so you may be asked to show it.
 To be honest, we’ve found that staff rarely check, but Japanese law requires you to carry your passport, so you don’t want to be caught short without it.
 Keep it handy at all times.

 Consider luggage forwarding for big suitcases